julcst/gltemplate/README.md

 cmake --build build
 ```

-This command now generates executable files and stores them in the `build` folder, sometimes in a subfolder called "Debug" or "Release".
+This command now generates executable files and stores them in the `build` folder, sometimes in a subfolder called `Debug` or `Release`.
 These folders separate different build variants, which can be selected with the `--config` parameter.
 The execution of our program varies depending on the operating system.

 ### With VSCode